manishemi/manishemi.github.io/_posts/2021-08-25-Neural Machine translation.md

 # Seq2Seq

-Sequence-to-Sequence(Seq2seq) is a model that made up of two recurrnet neural networks.
+**Sequence-to-Sequence**(Seq2seq) is a model that made up of two recurrnet neural networks.

-1 - Encoder -> This layer takes a sentence from the source language and encodes it into a 'context vector'
+1 - **Encoder** -> This layer takes a sentence from the source language and encodes it into a 'context vector'

-2 - Decoder -> This layer takes a context vector(which is come from encoder output) as an initializer hidden state and starts predicting the target language words with knowing the information from source language
+2 - **Decoder** -> This layer takes a context vector(which is come from encoder output) as an initializer hidden state and starts predicting the target language words with knowing the information from source language

 |![_config.yml]({{ site.baseurl }}/images/Machine Translation/seq2seq.gif)|
 |:--:|
 | Figure 2 : Seq2Seq model|

 This architecture has a problem.
 The problem is that all pieces of information about the source sentence are store in a single vector(context vector).
 In another word for each step in RNNs the previous hidden state add to current hidden state with some forgotten information from previous hidden state and that means, in the context vector we kinda have a summarization of previous hidden states.
-This problem calls the bottleneck problem.
+This problem calls the **bottleneck problem**.

-How could we solve this problem? well, the short answer is Attention mechanism
+How could we solve this problem? well, the short answer is **Attention mechanism**